CLNode: Curriculum Learning for Node Classification: Conclusion

 \section{Conclusion}

-\bookmark[dest=\HyperLocalCurrentHref, level=1]{6 Conclusion} In this paper, we study the problem of training GNNs on uneven-quality samples.
-Current GNNs do not consider the quality of samples; as a result, training on \textit{difficult nodes} degrades their accuracy and robustness.
-To address these issues, we propose a novel framework CLNode to alleviate the negative impact of \textit{difficult nodes}.
-Specifically, we design a neighborhood-based difficulty measurer to accurately measure the difficulty of nodes from the label distribution of the neighborhood.
-Based on these measurements, a continuous training scheduler is proposed to introduce the nodes to the backbone GNN in an easy-to-difficult curriculum for training.
-Extensive experiments on six benchmark datasets demonstrate that CLNode is a general framework that can be combined with four representative backbone GNNs to improve their accuracy.
+In this paper, we study the problem of training GNNs on uneven-quality training nodes.
+Current GNNs assume that all training nodes contribute equally during training; as a result, \textit{difficult nodes} degrade their accuracy and robustness.
+To address these issues, we propose a novel framework CLNode to mitigate the detrimental effect of \textit{difficult nodes}.
+Specifically, we design a multi-perspective difficulty measurer to accurately measure node difficulty using local and global information.
+Based on these measurements, a continuous training scheduler is proposed to feed nodes to the training progress in an easy-to-difficult curriculum.
+Extensive experiments on five benchmark datasets demonstrate that CLNode is a general framework that can be combined with six representative backbone GNNs to improve their accuracy.
 Further experiments are conducted on noisily labeled graphs to prove that CLNode enhances backbone GNNs' robustness.
 An interesting future direction to expand the current work is to explore the application of curriculum learning to more graph-related tasks, e.g., link prediction.